-The collimator is located where the laser beam enters into the processing area.
+The beam window or collimator is where the laser beam enters into the processing area.
 It is located in the upper left hand corner of the engraving area against the back wall and is yellow in color.
-It is only necessary to clean the front side of the visible optic.
+It is only necessary to clean the front side of the beam window.
 Do not remove the optic to clean it; simply clean it in the same manner as the #2 mirror.